 I just wanted to share my nightmare that I had with Brewer Premium caulk.
 I wanted people’s opinions on if I should have been compensated for the faults or it was just my error…

 So, I recently decorated 3x massive 4 bed newbuild houses in which I normally spray newbuilds (apart from final coat on the walls).
 You can see my usual procedure here on ‘How to spray a newbuild house’.

 On newbuilds (or any other jobs) I make sure I spray over caulk with the primer and topcoats before taping off the woodwork to ‘prime’ the caulk to stop it cracking and finish the walls after.
 On this job I had finished 2 of the 3 houses before the builder picked up a problem.

 The Brewers premium caulk had discoloured every caulk line on 2x of the big 4-bedroom newbuild properties that I am decorating.
-To give you an example of the discolouration and size of the property see the pic below along with the video of all the woodwork.
+To give you an example of the discolouration and size of the property see the pic below.

 So I spoke to my local Brewers rep about it and he agreed to come on site to have a look.
 When he visited, he agreed that there was a very visible problem, he tried suggesting the cause was a few different things (walls being damp, caulk not primed, painted too soon) all of which was not the case and I proved otherwise.
 I explained I knew all the precautions on preventing caulk problems and sent him an article I had written about caulk problems last year.
 I said that now I was left to stain block every single caulk line in both houses, re cut in the emulsion and satin.
 Not only costing me a lot of time but also materials.
 He assured me that “he would get it sorted, and I would not be out of pocket” and not to worry.